 How does whiplash cause neck pain?

 During whiplash, the neck rapidly rushes forward and then snaps backward, motions known as hyperextension and hyperflexion.
-This causes the soft tissue of the neck to stretch and tear; when the muscles and tendons are damaged it is known as a neck strain, and when the ligaments are torn it is known as a neck sprain.
+This causes the soft tissue of the neck to stretch and tear; when the neck muscles and tendons are damaged it is known as a neck strain, and when the ligaments are torn it is known as a neck sprain.